User Stories

 Purpose

 User stories are governing design artifacts, not throwaway tickets.
 Each story defines one persona’s complete vertical journey through feature behavior that is independently implementable and testable.
 Tracker issues reference stories; stories don’t reference tracker issues.
-Stories are more stable than the implementation beads that fulfill them.
+Stories are more stable than the implementation work items that fulfill them.

 The feature spec owns behavior and boundaries.
 A user story owns a journey through that behavior: who starts it, what they do, what the system shows, and what outcome proves the slice works.